Kin The Know

 DHA, even more so than EPA, is particularly important for foetal development of the brain during the third trimester and up to 18 months of life, so it's great for breastfeeding mothers, too, as DHA is passed from a mum to her baby through milk.

 In the third trimester, the baby's brain undergoes a rapid growth spurt, ramping up DHA absorption from the mother's supply.
-Babies who are born preterm miss out on a lot of the important brain development, which can be concerning for their mental and physical development.
+Babies who are born preterm miss out on a lot of important brain development, which can be concerning for their mental and physical development.

 Keeping up with your DHA count is extremely important for helping these critical developmental periods along, not just for your baby but for yourself.